The Exodus Account

 Fritz originally looked at satellite photos and suggested that there was “clear evidence of very high-pressure hydraulic erosion at the base and all around the lower portion of the rock.”
 He speculated that an underground aquifer could have stored the water and that the seismic activity described in the Exodus story could allow an artesian flow to rush to the surface.[i]

 He has changed his position since visiting the site.
-Fritz’s primarily objection is that he believes the location is not compatible with the route to Jabal Maqla that the Israelites would have taken based on the Biblical itinerary and topography.
+Fritz’s primary objection is that he believes the location is not compatible with the route to Jabal Maqla that the Israelites would have taken based on the Biblical itinerary and topography.

 He believes the split rock is a geological formation known as a hoodoo, a rock structure with a “totem-pole”-type shape due to weathering processes like wind patterns.

-However, our review of hoodoos has not yet yielded one that appears similarly to the split rock.
+However, our review of hoodoos has not yet yielded one that appears similar to the split rock.
 Rather, they are column-like.
 This formation appears to be a huge rock on top of a hill with a smooth split down the middle.
 The erosion is within this split, along several paths descending from the base of the rock, and in the front and back of the hill at the bottom.

 The National Park Service says that hoodoos are caused by two weathering processes: Frost wedging and acidic rainwater that dissolves the limestone.
 Running water can also cause the erosion necessary for a hoodoo to form.

 Both require a plentiful amount of rainfall that is not known to happen in this area.
-Furthermore, the labeling of the site as a hoodoo does not preclude it from being formed by a sudden water flow.
+Furthermore, the labeling of the site as a hoodoo does not preclude it from being formed by sudden water flow.